iboB/envo/doc/envoscript.md

 # Envo Script

-Envoscript allows the batching of several envy commands at once.
+Envoscript allows the batching of several envo commands at once.
 The main difference between envoscript and the CLI syntax is options.
 In the CLI options are added with `--option`.
 In envoscript options are added at the beginning of the line in brackets (`{}`).

 * `Comments` are lines which start with the hash `#` symbol.
 Comments which are not an entire line of code are not supported.
 * `Empty lines` are ignored